The cotype zeta function of $\mathbb{Z}^d$: Conclusion

 where the sum is over all finite index normal subgroups of $H_3$.
 It has been shown \cite{gss} that

 A multivariate generalization of this series might give more refined information on the distribution of the finite groups which arise as quotients of $H_3$.

 Similar questions can be asked for subring growth.
-For example, we expect that the cotype subring zeta of function of $\Z^3$ can be used to show that in contrast to the case studied here, very few of the subrings of $\Z^3$ (ordered by index) are cocyclic.
+For example, we expect that the cotype subring zeta function of $\Z^3$ can be used to show that in contrast to the case studied here, most of the subrings of $\Z^3$ (ordered by index) are not cocyclic.
 In a nonabelian setting, the Lie ring $\mathfrak{sl}_2(\Z)$ has an explicitly computed zeta function

 where the sum is over all finite index Lie subrings of $\mathfrak{sl}_2(\Z)$ and $P(x)=(1+6x^2-8x^3)/(1-x^3)$ \cite{duST}.
-It would be interesting to see if the cotype subring zeta function of $\mathfrak{sl}_2(\Z)$ could be computed and used to find the density of Lie subrings with cyclic quotient.
+It would be interesting to compute the cotype subring zeta function of $\mathfrak{sl}_2(\Z)$ and use it to find the density of Lie subrings with cyclic quotient.

+Klopsch and Voll compute the subring zeta functions of all 3-dimensional Lie algebras over $\Z_p$ in a uniform manner \cite{KlopschVoll3d}.
+Their techniques, in particular, should allow one to compute the cotype zeta function for both $H_3$ and $\mathfrak{sl}_2(\Z)$.